 Rady Children’s Hospital-San Diego offers a child life internship twice a year: fall and spring.
 The program is designed to prepare an individual to sit for the child life certification exam and to pursue a career as a child life specialist.

-Due to the COVID-19 pandemic and as we continue to prioritize the health and well-being of the community, we will not be offering a Spring 2021 internship.
-We plan to resume our internship in Fall of 2021.
+Due to the COVID-19 pandemic and as we continue to prioritize the health and well-being of the community, we will not be offering a Fall 2021 internship.
+We plan to resume our internship in Spring of 2022.
 Please continue to refer to our webpage for the most updated information.
 We apologize for the inconvenience and thank you for your continued understanding.

 This program will provide one intern per session opportunities for the following experiences: educating patients (and/or their siblings) about their illness or condition; preparing and supporting patients for procedures; planning and implementing therapeutic and recreational activities for patients in the playroom and at the bedside; supervising volunteers; attending patient rounds; and identifying the roles of various multidisciplinary team members.
 During this internship, the intern will have the opportunity to learn about the psychosocial needs of the different age groups and complete a series of modules on a variety of topics such as preparation, distraction, medical play, documentation, bereavement and family-centered care.
 Rady Children’s provides comprehensive care in all pediatric specialties and is also a Level I Trauma Center.
 Learn more about Rady Children’s.